Valid Post-Selection Inference in High-Dimensional Approximately Sparse Quantile Regression Models: Setting

+and satisfies the following orthogonality condition with respect to first-order changes in the value of the nuisance parameters $\beta_\tau$ and $\theta_{0\tau}$:

-We assume that $\beta_\tau$ and $\theta_{0\tau}$ are approximately sparse, namely it is possible to choose the parameters $\beta_\tau$ and $\theta_\tau$ such that: where $r_{\mtau i}=x_i'\theta_{0\tau}-x_i'\theta_\tau$ and $r_{\gtau i} = g(z_i)-x_i'\beta_\tau$.
+In order to handle the high-dimensional setting, we assume that $\beta_\tau$ and $\theta_{0\tau}$ are approximately sparse, namely, it is possible to choose sparse vector $\beta_\tau$ and $\theta_\tau$ such that:

 The latter equation requires that it is possible to choose the sparsity index $s$ so that the mean squared approximation error is of no larger order than the variance of the oracle estimator for estimating the coefficients in the approximation.
-(See \cite{chen:Chapter} for a detailed discussion of this notion of approximately sparsity.)
+See \cite{chen:Chapter} for a detailed discussion of this notion of approximate sparsity.

-\begin{remark}[Handling Approximately Sparse Models] In order to handle approximately sparse models to represent $g_\tau$ in (\ref{ApproxSparse}), we will assume that the approximation errors $r_{\gtau}$ are nearly orthogonal with respect to $f v$, namely Condition (\ref{ExtraMoment}) is automatically satisfied if the model is exactly sparse $r_\gtau = 0$ or if the orthogonality condition in (\ref{Eq:indirect}) can be strengthen to $\Ep[f_iv_i\mid z_i]=0$.
-Both (more stringent) assumptions have been used in the literature.
-However, (\ref{ExtraMoment}) can be satisfied in many other cases by the orthogonality of $v_i$ with respect to $x_i$ in (\ref{Eq:indirect}) in high-dimensional settings.
-We defer to Section \ref{DiscussionNearOrtho} for a detailed discussion on how the high-dimensionality can yield (\ref{ExtraMoment}) when $g_\tau$ belongs to a well behaved class of functions like a Sobolev ball. \end{remark}